codereversing/ted_api/README.md

 287EC0C5 | 74 17                    | je client.287EC0DE                      |
 ```

-But before getting side tracked further reverse engineering, the functionality of the Call Logger does seem to have been validated, and within around 5 minutes of playing around with it, we've managed to find the location of code responsible for handling a weapon fire event.
+But before getting side tracked further reverse engineering, the functionality of the Call Logger does seem to have been validated, and within around 5 minutes of playing around with it, the location of code responsible for handling a weapon fire event has been found.
 This is a rather quick discovery; the alternative usually being to set breakpoints on Windows APIs related to key presses and tracing from there to find the relevant application code.

 The source code for the TED API, Call Logger, and other demo applications is available on GitHub.
 Visual Studio is used as the build IDE for the TED API and demo applications; the solution can opened in Visual Studio and 32 or 64-bit binaries can be built.
 As a prerequisite to building, a few external packages will need to be installed.
 The preferred way to do this is via [vcpkg](https://github.com/microsoft/vcpkg), and steps are shown to install the dependencies below: